 The init process starts all other Linux processes, that is daemons, services, and other background processes, therefore, it is the mother of all other processes on the system.

 A process can start many other child processes on the system, but if a parent process dies, init becomes the parent of the orphan process.

 Over the years, many init systems have emerged in major Linux distributions and in this guide, we shall take a look at some of the best init systems you can work with on the Linux operating system.

 System V (SysV) is a mature and popular init scheme on Unix-like operating systems, it is the parent of all processes on a Unix/Linux system.
 SysV is the first commercial Unix operating system designed.

-Almost all Linux distributions first used SysV init scheme except Gentoo which has a custom init and Slackware using BSD-style init scheme.
+Almost all Linux distributions first used the SysV init scheme except Gentoo which has a custom init and Slackware which uses the BSD-style init scheme.

 Although these alternatives seek to improve SysV and probably offer new features, they are still compatible with original SysV init scripts.

 SystemD is a relatively new init scheme on the Linux platform.
-Introduced in Fedora 15, its is an assortment of tools for easy system management.
-The main purpose is to initialize, manage and keep track of all system processes in the boot process and while the system is running.
+Introduced in Fedora 15, it is an assortment of tools for easy system management.
+The main purpose is to initialize, manage, and keep track of all system processes in the boot process and while the system is running.